The Japanese Connection : Serving since 1985

 Looking for Japanese language assistance in another field?

-The Japanese Connection provides specialist interpreting and translation services in a wide array of specialist fields.
+The Japanese Connection provides specialist interpreting and translation services in many specialist fields.
 Whatever your requirement, we can find the right Japanese linguist to assist you.
-If your industry or project-type is not listed here, please contact us directly with your enquiry.
+If your industry or project type is not listed here, please contact us directly with your enquiry.

 What to do next?